 The Jasper Mastercard® (Jasper Card) is an unsecured credit card designed for first-time credit card users and those looking to build credit.

-Although it’s not technically a student credit card, the fact that it doesn’t require a credit history for approval — thanks to an innovative underwriting process — and its availability for foreign nationals in the United States on student or work visas make it appropriate for those pursuing higher degrees or people arriving in the U.S. to take a new job.
+It’s not technically a student credit card.
+But it doesn’t require a credit history for approval thanks to an innovative underwriting process, and it’s available for foreign nationals in the United States on student or work visas.
+This makes it appropriate for those pursuing higher degrees or people arriving in the U.S. to take a new job.

 And it’s an excellent alternative to secured credit cards, which require what’s effectively a down payment as a condition of use.